bilyiv/request-data-bundle/README.md

 This bundle allows you to represent already validated request data in a structured way by creating specific classes.

-Some features: query parameters type normalization, `json, xml, csv` request body deserialization, data validation.
+Some features: query parameters type normalization, `json` request body deserialization, data validation.

 ## Getting started